david-grs/inplace_string/README.md

 inplace_string<T, CharT, Traits>
 ================================
-A std::string's alternative with inplace storage, C++17 compliant.
+An alternative to std::string with inplace storage.
+STL compliant, can be used as a full replacement of C++17's std::string.

 Example